Spasp/Wallet/README.md

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
-> Create a virtual device through Android Studio or connect a real device with your computer which has developer options enable and USB debugging ON/
+> Create a virtual device through Android Studio or connect a real device with your computer which has developer options enabled and USB debugging ON

 ## Step 1:
 -Download project to a local folder using git